trishume/enfasten/Readme.md

 - **Makes builds faster**: Without a manifest, Enfasten has to load all your image files, parse them to figure out their size, then realize there's already an image like that and skip it.
 This takes about `1.3s` on my site.
 With the manifest, Enfasten only has to load files and hash them, which only takes about `0.3`s on my site.
 - **Enables culling**: Culling is a feature where Enfasten can detect smaller dimension images with larger file sizes and delete them.
 Without the manifest, it can't remember that it did this so if you try and use culling it will immediately re-generate and optimize those images again.
 - **Parse it yourself**: If you want you can also parse this file yourself and use it in your own build steps.
 There's even an option in Enfasten's config file to not do the copy-and-transform stage of the process so that you can use Enfasten just for its optimizing and resizing and do the rewriting yourself.
+This allows you to use Enfasten with a dynamic web app.

 ## Roadmap